 Variations

-This cupcake batter is a great recipe for adding fruit because it is a thicker batter that can hold the weight of the fruit during baking.
-You can try out this recipe with other berries like blueberries or blackberries.
+This cupcake batter is a great recipe for adding fruit because it is thicker and can hold the weight of the fruit during baking.
+You can try this recipe with other berries, like blueberries or blackberries.
+This recipe can also be made with raspberry jam for the cupcakes' center instead of the homemade raspberry puree.

 Storage

-Top tips
+Expert tips

 - Use an oven thermometer to check the true temperature of your oven.

-- Don’t overfill the cupcake cases as this can lead to mishappen cupcakes.
+- Don't overfill the cupcake cases, as this can lead to misshapen cupcakes.

 - Make sure the butter is at room temperature before starting this recipe.

-- Ensure the cupcakes have cooled properly before frosting them.
+- Ensure the cupcakes have cooled completely before frosting.

 Check your oven's temperature and ensure you haven't overfilled the cupcake cases.
 Overfilling the cases can result in misshapen cupcakes.

 Wait - having room-temperature butter is the most important step in a successful batter and frosting.
-Choose to wait until the butter has reached room temperature before making this recipe, or cube the butter and heat it gently in the microwave, being careful to not melt it.
+Choose to wait until the butter has reached room temperature before making this recipe, or cube the butter and heat it gently in the microwave, being careful not to melt it.

-I always recommend using a kitchen scale rather than cups when baking, this way you can ensure you’ve measured properly and that your baked goodies come out perfectly.
+I always recommend using a kitchen scale rather than cups when baking.
+This way, you can ensure you've measured properly and that your baked goodies come out perfectly.

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe